kellytr/pioreactor-led-calibration-plugin/README.md

 For example:
 `pio run led_calibration change_current Algae_B_2021` would replace Algae_B_2022, since only one calibation is active per channel.

-## When to perform an LED calibration?
+## When to perform an LED calibration

 Calibrations should be performed on a case-by-case basis.
 A new calibration must be performed per channel, and/or for new LED cables, and with any change in media that can alter the light intensity within the vial.